Alaşehir: Modern period

+From 1867 until 1922, Alaşehir was part of the Aidin Vilayet of the Ottoman Empire.
+In 1890, its population consisted of 17,000 Muslims and 4,000 Greeks according to Vital Cuinet.
+Through the end of the Greco-Turkish War, Alaşehir was largely destroyed by fires set by retreating Greek forces.
+Patrick Kinross wrote, "Alaşehir was no more than a dark scorched cavity, defacing the hillside.
+Village after village had been reduced to an ash-heap."
+It is estimated that some 3,000 people died, and 4,300 out of 4,500 buildings were destroyed in the burning of Alaşehir.

 A suburb of Athens, Nea Filadelfia ("New Philadelphia"), is named from the Greek refugees from Alaşehir (in Greek known as "Philadelphia") who settled there following the war and the population exchange between Greece and Turkey of 1923.

 The city was the site of the Alaşehir Congress in 1919.

 In 1969, a magnitude 6.7 earthquake struck the city and killed 53 people.

-Archaeological Remains
+Archaeological remains

 For survey of remains see Erdoğan (2015).